raven42/dotfiles/README.md

 ```

 ### GIT REPO Setup
 There is a script at `sbin/git-repo` which can be used to setup a new sub-shell environment to set repository specific environment variables and other such parameters.
-This script will set a few env variables and enter a new sub-shell with these variables defined.
-It can also be used to clone a new repository if needed.
+This script will set a few env variables and enter a new sub-shell with these variables defined and change directories to the root level of that repository.
+This script will use the `$WORKSPACES` environment variable to scan for valid git repositories matching the given name, or if no repository is specified, it will list all respositories.

+The `git-repo` script can also be used to clone a new repository if needed.
 To use this script properly, there are a few key environment variables which should be set in `.default/common_rc`.
 These variables are as follows:
 ```
 # WORKSPACES - This is a `:` delimited list of paths to search for repositories in.
 When used with the git-repo script, these paths
 # will be searched for any repo name specified on the command line